 The AES program is designed to provide graduates with the knowledge, skills and abilities necessary to perform pre-participatory screening, fitness testing, exercise prescription, and exercise leadership for healthy, health-compromised populations, and athletic performance enhancement.
 With a combination of basic science, exercise science and athletic training courses, these students are prepared for career opportunities as an exercise science professional in cardiopulmonary rehabilitation, strength and conditioning, sports medicine, corporate fitness, personal training, and health promotion.
+In addition, the Applied Exercise Science program provides a strong foundation for graduate and professional school in allied health programs (i.e.; Physical Therapy, Physician Assistant, Nursing, Chiropractic Medicine, Osteopathic Medicine, Exercise Physiology, Strength and Conditioning, etc.).
 Internship settings include: colleges and universities, sport/athletic organizations, hospitals/clinics, private/commercial/community health and fitness facilities, municipalities, corporations, and non-profit organizations.
-The Applied Exercise Science program provides a strong foundation for graduate school preparation for allied health programs.

 |IHS 130 - Interprofessional Health Care First Year Experience||3|

 |BIO 106 - Biology II Cellular/Molecular||4|

 |ENG 110 - English Composition or ENG 122/123- College Reading & Writing I/II||4-6|

 |MAT 120 - Statistics||3|